JovinLeong/SHDocs/README.md

 ![Data collection and processing method](utils/images/process.jpg)

-Image captures are taken using our custom application, processed, and aligned with FUNSD annoations.
+Image captures are taken using our custom application, processed, and aligned with FUNSD annotations.
 These images can then be enhanced and evaluated in terms of both image quality and OCR metrics for specular highlight/image enhancement benchmarking.

 ## Prerequisites